-- J Landscaping within the HoKua Place project seeks to include native trees, shrubs and flowering plants, as encouraged by the Kaua'i Department of Water, as part of their recommendations for water conservation. -) The proposed development will incorporate exterior lighting that will not have adverse affects on the Newell's Shearwater birds.
+- Landscaping within the HoKua Place Project seeks to include native trees, shrubs and flowering plants, as encouraged by the Kaua'i Department of Water, as part of their recommendations for water conservation. - The proposed Project will incorporate exterior lighting that will not have adverse effects on the Newell's Shearwater birds.